 STATEMENT OF INTENT

-A statement of intent is required for this bill because rulemaking authority is granted to the public service commission and to the department of revenue.
+A statement of intent is required for this bill because rulemaking authority is granted to the public service commission.

-Under the interim universal access provisions of [sections 16 through 22], the public service commission is to establish surcharge rates as provided in [section 21].
+Under the interim universal access provisions of [sections 20 through 26], the public service commission is to establish surcharge rates as provided in [section 25].
 The surcharge rates must take into account different cost structures among telecommunications carriers, particularly the wireless and CATV industry.
 The retail revenue for these providers should be based on an equitable, per access line, revenue equivalent.
 The commission shall also set the surcharge rate to produce the amount of revenue necessary to fund the program.
 The formulation should consider any overlapping federal discounts.
-The commission should appoint an oversight group consisting of users and industry participants, to meet quarterly with the commission to review revenue, discounts, and the administration of [sections 16 through 22].
-The public service commission shall also establish a method for paying discount reimbursements in accordance with [section 20].
-The public service commission shall cooperate with the department of revenue in determining rates, administering offsets against any surcharges, and other matters necessary for the administration of [sections 16 through 22].
+The commission should appoint an oversight group, consisting of users and industry participants, to meet quarterly with the commission to review revenue, discounts, and the administration of [sections 20 through 26].
+The public service commission shall also establish a method for paying discount reimbursements in accordance with [section 25].
+The public service commission shall cooperate with the department of revenue in determining rates, administering offsets against any surcharges, and other matters necessary for the administration of [sections 20 through 26].

 Be it enacted by the Legislature of the State of Montana:

 Section 1.
 Interconnection -- construction and effect.
 [Sections 1 through 19] do not grant any jurisdiction to the commission over telecommunications carriers except as expressly set forth in [sections 1 through 19], and [sections 1 through 19] may not be construed to limit or repeal exemptions from the commission's jurisdiction otherwise recognized by statute or law.
 Legislation may not be considered to supersede or modify any provision of [sections 1 through 19] except to the extent that the legislation does so expressly.